A discussion on the “lumen race” and why measuring the quality of a light solely by the lumen count is misguided.

 So, what can we conclude then about Lumens and light quality?
 Lumens are important, but you should consider many different aspects and features of a light to determine whether a light is the right fit for you.

-If you are interested in learning more about Peli’s lights and what we can offer, click on the button below to download a free guide.
+If you are interested in learning more about Peli’s lights and what we can offer, click on the button below to see our full range of lights.